 Will classes that start online switch to in-person if restrictions change?

-No. Fall 2020 and Winter 2021 courses that start out as online will be held completely online and will have online final assessments.
-These courses will not switch to meeting in-person partway through the term, even if public health guidelines change.
-Likewise, Y courses offered that start online in September will remain online throughout the academic year (i.e., through April).
+No. Fall 2021 and Winter 2022 courses that start out as as remote delivery or online will not switch to meeting in-person partway through the term, even if public health guidelines change.
+Likewise, Y courses offered that start as remote delivery or online in September will remain online throughout the academic year (i.e., through April).

 No, students will stay enrolled in the same section of the course.

-The online course I want to enrol in is full, can class sizes be increased if they’re offered online?
+The online or remote delivery course I want to enrol in is full, can class sizes be increased if they’re offered online?

 Instructors and their TST College will decide which capacities work best for their courses.
 Although an online learning environment doesn’t have the same physical restrictions as a classroom, many other instructional factors may constrain the course capacity.
 The goal of all instructors and academic units will be to ensure that students experience a learning environment that supports their success in achieving the course learning objectives.
 You can contact the registrar of the college that owns the course to see if additional spaces can be made available or if there is a waiting list.

 How will online and remote delivery courses be delivered?